gustafla/assembly-widescreen-2022/devlog.md

 Tomorrow I will fill a rough timeline and then it needs tweaking and raymarched surfaces I want to have must be implemented too.

+# 2022-08-02

+I've implemented the raymarched surfaces I wanted, and have filled about half of the timeline so far.
+I wasted a bunch of time trying to get raymarched soft shadows to work, it was an unnecessary detour with no payoff.
+For the next release I will probably just have more shadow maps and a separate pass for raymarched surfaces which I will render for each light.

+Tomorrow I need to finish this thing and hope that it runs without problems.
+Then the day after that I can apply final polish and submit it to Assembly.